zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

         # The name uniquely identifies this model
         name="iris_classifier",
         # The version specifies the version
-        # If None, a new one will be created
+        # If None or an unseen version is specified, it will be created
+        # Otherwise, a version will be fetched.
         version=None,
         # Some other properties may be specified
         license="Apache 2.0",